Loading...

 State-Specific Exam

-Board-approved local anesthesia examination (written and clinical) also required.
+Board-approved local anesthesia examination (written and clinical) required for all applicants.
 Approved LA exams: CRDTS (if taken in 2018), WREB, or Washington State.

 Jurisprudence Exam